 Fundrise uses the funds you invest to purchase real estate.
 For this reason, there is a 60 day waiting period for withdrawing funds.
 There are also quarterly redemption periods.

 This is why it is important to understand what you are investing in when you invest with Fundrise.
-Investors should aim for a long-term investment of at least 5 years in duration when investing with Fundrise.
-Real estate is not an investment with high liquidity and it is not for everyone!
+Investors should aim for a long-term investment of at least a 5-year time horizon when investing with Fundrise.
+This Real estate investment is not highly liquid and may not be for everyone!

-It is important that investors understand that liquidity and distributions are never guaranteed.
+It is important that investors understand that Fundrise cannot guarantee distributions or liquidity.

 Fundrise Historical Returns